efoerst/color_crasher/README.md

 - *Game State Updater for MC, Bullet(Bill), and Enemy operation*

 <h2> Project Goals </h2>
 The near-completion of this project taught us how to develop, integrate, and debug an I2C Protocol.
-It also taught us how to successfully utilize pixel RGB bit classificaiton to show images on a VGA Display.
+It also taught us how to successfully utilize pixel RGB bit classification to show images on a VGA Display.
 We were also able to implement a simulation-based fully functional state machine for gameplay processing.
 A future goal of ours is to reflect on what was accomplished in this repository and integrate a functional variation of this gameplay using RAM in addition to a more modular approach in its development.

 <h2> Disclaimer </h2>
 This project still has some bugs but we are excited to launch the code! <br><br>